olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

 Based on the analysis, I recommend the following actions:

-More Basic subscription type should be made available in the North and East
+1. More Basic subscription type should be made available in the North and East
+2. Do promo for Premium and Standard subscription type to increase subscribers in the South and West